 - The conduct was in self-defense or the defense of others

 Facing Disorderly Conduct Charges?
 Talk to an Attorney

-Whether you've been accused of disturbing the peace, being drunk in public, or any other behaviors that constitute disorderly conduct, it's important to know the consequences of a plea bargain or criminal conviction.
-Although these cases rarely rise to the level of felonious conduct, you should understand how pleading guilty or no contest can impact your criminal history.
-Contact a qualified criminal defense attorney near you to learn more.
+Whether you've been accused of disturbing the peace, being disorderly and drunk in public, loitering, or any other behaviors that may constitute disorderly conduct, it's important to know the consequences of a plea bargain or criminal conviction.
+Although these cases rarely rise to the level of a felony crime, you should understand how pleading guilty or no contest can impact your criminal record.
+Consider contacting a qualified criminal defense attorney near you to learn more and get legal advice.